-Mapping the nuclear landscape boundaries has been a major thrust of nuclear physics research with radioactive beams [1, 2].
+Mapping the nuclear landscape boundaries has been a major thrust of nuclear physics research with radioactive beams [1,2].
 The neutron drip-line, which marks the boundary between particle stable and unstable nuclei, is often discussed in terms of its dependence on the nuclear charge.
-Since the maximum neutron number for a given element is strongly influenced by the pairing interaction, it may be more reasonable to define the neutron dripline as the lightest particle-stable isotone for each neutron number, N [2].
-In this definition, the neutron drip-line may already be determined for odd neutron number nuclei up to N = 27, but not determined for nuclei with N = 10, 14, 22, 24, 26 and 28 [2].
+Because the maximum neutron number for a given element is strongly influenced by the pairing interaction, it may be more reasonable to define the neutron drip-line as the lightest particle stable isotone for each neutron number, N [2].
+In this definition, the neutron drip-line may already be determined for odd neutron number nuclei up to N = 27, but not determined for nuclei with N = 10, 14, 22,24, 26, and 28 [2].

-The development of more intense Ca (Z = 20, N = 28) beams at present facilities should achieve the goal of determining drip-line nuclei with neutron numbers N = 24-28, and possibly as a function of Z up to Z = 11 [3].
-This implies establishing the existence or non-existence of certain nuclei.
-The cross-section that establishes the existence of a new nucleus places constraints on the masses of nuclei in the neighborhood of the neutron dripline and on the effective interactions and nuclear structure models used to predict them [4].
-This paper shows how the observed exponential dependence of the cross-sections on average binding energies can be used to extract binding energy.
-The systematics can also be used to predict the cross-sections of unknown nuclei, which is useful in planning experiments to determine their existence or non-existence.
+The development of more intense 48 Ca (Z = 20, N = 28) beams at present facilities should achieve the goal of determining drip-line nuclei with neutron numbers N = 24-28, and possibly as a function of Z up to Z = 11 [3].
+This implies establishing the existence or nonexistence of certain nuclei.
+The cross section that establishes the existence of a new nucleus places constraints on the masses of nuclei in the neighborhood of the neutron drip-line and on the effective interactions and nuclear structure models used to predict them [4].
+This article shows how the observed exponential dependence of the cross sections on average binding energies can be used to extract binding energy.
+The systematics can also be used to predict the cross sections of unknown nuclei, which is useful in planning experiments to determine their existence or nonexistence.

-Projectile fragmentation has been one of the preferred reaction mechanisms to produce nuclei near the drip-lines [2, 5].
+Projectile fragmentation has been one of the preferred reaction mechanisms used to produce nuclei near the driplines [2,5].
 This mechanism has a complex time dependence that begins with the deposition of energy into projectile spectator nuclei and ends with the sequential decay of excited projectile residues into particle stable nuclei.
-In order to understand this mechanism, we have measured comprehensive cross-sections of 10 projectile fragmentation reactions, 140 MeV per nucleon Ca, Ca, Ni, Ni and 64 MeV per nucleon Kr projectiles on Be and Ta targets [6, 7, 8].
+To understand this mechanism, we measured comprehensive cross sections of ten projectile fragmentation reactions, 140 MeV per nucleon 40Ca, 48 Ca, 58Ni, and 64Ni and 64 MeV per nucleon 86Kr projectiles on 9Be and 181Ta targets [6-8].

-Different reaction models, including the widely used Abrasion-Ablation model [9, 10, 11], the hybrid statistical dynamical Heavy Ion Phase Space Exploration (HIPSE) Model [12], and the Asymmetrized Molecular Dynamic Models (AMD), [13] have been compared to these data [7, 14].
+Different reaction models, including the widely used abrasion-ablation model [9-11], the hybrid statistical dynamical Heavy Ion Phase Space Exploration (HIPSE) model [12], and the Asymmetrized Molecular Dynamic (AMD) model [13], have been compared to the data of Refs.
+[7,14].
 Each of these models produces excited projectile residues.
 A two-stage approach was employed that allowed these excited residues to decay sequentially.
-These calculations could describe some aspects of the most probable residues near the valley of stability [7, 14], but all calculations under-predicted the rarest residues near the drip-lines.
+These calculations described some aspects of the most probable residues near the valley of stability [7,14], but all calculations underpredicted the rarest residues near the drip-lines.
+In most cases, the final distribution of fragments seemed to reflect the phase space considerations of the sequential decay in the second stage of the reaction more strongly than those of the earlier dynamical stage.